bioexcel/2020-10-cp2k_qmmm_intro/session_2/Session2_exercise.md

 ```

 > **TIP**: The order of the atoms in the xyz files MUST be the same in all the structures.

-> **TIP**: In a production run you would not supply MAX_STEPS and instead run until fully converged.

 - Note the reactant, product and transition state coordinates which are listed under `&REPLICA` in order.
 - In the output the reactant will be replica no. 1, and the product will be replica no. N (where N is the `NUMBER_OF_REPLICA`), i.e. the end points.